EMSB Marks Black History Month Through Hands-On Learning and Creativity

 Cultural Exchange

-Gardenview Elementary School students will take part in an exciting virtual cultural exchange with students from Gejeop International School in Kumasi, Ghana.
-During this experience, Gardenview students will be able to ask questions about Ghanaian culture, food, climate, and daily life, while also sharing their own unique backgrounds.
+Gardenview Elementary School students took part in an exciting virtual cultural exchange with students from Gejeop International School in Kumasi, Ghana.
+During this experience, Gardenview students were able to ask questions about Ghanaian culture, food, climate, and daily life, while also sharing their own unique backgrounds.
 It is remarkable that children in Montreal can build connections with peers halfway across the world, discovering that while differences exist, the similarities that unite them are just as meaningful.
 In addition.
 Gardenview's G.R.E.A.T.
-Committee, comprised of student leaders, will visit Grades 1 to 3 to present inspiring stories of Black heroes and their lasting contributions.
+Committee, comprised of student leaders, visited Grades 1 to 3 to present inspiring stories of Black heroes and their lasting contributions.
 Their work helps younger learners appreciate the brilliance, resilience, and creativity that have shaped history.
-Gardenview is also thrilled to welcome back the Salah and Family Steel Pan Band, whose energetic performance highlights the vibrant cultural roots of Trinidadian steel pan music.
+Gardenview was also thrilled to welcome back the Salah and Family Steel Pan Band, whose energetic performance highlights the vibrant cultural roots of Trinidadian steel pan music.
 Their visit always brings joy and offers students an immersive cultural experience.
-Gardenview looks forward to a month filled with learning, celebration, connection, and pride — and to carrying this spirit forward throughout the year.
-The GREAT committee presentations will take place on February 9, 10, 11 and 12; the video conference, February 17; and the Steel Pans presentation on February 26.

 Dance Off

-Parkdale Elementary School in St. Laurent will have a Dance Off on Fri.
-Feb.
-6 (1:45 pm to 2:15 pm and 3 pm to 3:30 pm).
-Featured special guests will be Dany (Dizzylock), a graphic designer by day and a Nighttime Lock Dance Performer Winner of over 12 competitions in Montreal and Toronto, he finished in second place in Colombia and the top eight in New York.
+Parkdale Elementary School in St. Laurent had a Dance Off on Feb.
+6 .
+Featured special guests were Dany (Dizzylock), a graphic designer by day and a Nighttime Lock Dance Performer Winner of over 12 competitions in Montreal and Toronto, he finished in second place in Colombia and the top eight in New York.
 Dany taught dance classes in Ontario, Quebec and ran a dance program in the schools of Alberta.
 Also on the bill is Abigaelle, 12, who has a specialty in Afrodance and hip hop, She participated in Quebec's Got Talent, and teaches young children Afrobop.
 Abee brings in the origins of dance, the old while Dizzylock brings in the new, with two amazing shows as well, showing students the commonality and histories of each dance, dating back to the Charleston!

 About the English Montreal School Board